Gout is among the oldest known types of arthritis, or inflammation of the joints.

 Gout is an inflammatory disease that results from hyperuricemia, or high levels of uric acid in the blood.

-The global prevalence of the condition ranges between 1% and 4% percent.
+The global prevalence of the condition ranges around 1-4% percent.
 The prevalence is much higher in adults 80 years and older, affecting up to 10% of men and 6% of women (1).

 These attacks often affect one joint — usually the big toe — but can also occur in the foot and ankle joints, knees, elbows, wrists, and knuckles.